jon-wong-sutd/git-lessons/git-lesson.md

 <p markdown="1">The *staging area* allows you to work on multiple ideas rapidly --- as and when they come to mind --- but yet still be able to organize your changes into *coherent* and *integral* units.</p>
 </div>

-To demonstrate the purpose of having a *staging area*, create a new file `rough_thoughts.txt` and enter into it these 2 lines:
+To demonstrate the purpose of having a *staging area*, create a new file `rough_thoughts.txt` and enter this line:
 {% highlight text %}
 Random disorganized thoughts.
 Don't want to git-track this.
 {% endhighlight %}

 `git status` will now show: